 Download the AR kit from Apple's website.

 The AR Quick Look is a viewer, which means that it enables users to view AR content in the real world.
-It will be built in to iOS 12 so that users of these devices can view AR files when visiting your online store, for instance.
+It is built into iOS so that users of these devices can view AR files when visiting your online store, for instance.

 The best option right now is to start with a simple and powerful 3D tool like Vectary, that enables designers and non-designers to quickly create 3D models and AR content.
 With Vectary you can create by drag and drop and pull from an extensive library of ready-made 3D objects.
 Advanced users can create mesh 3D models from scratch in the Edit mode.
 Try the free version of Vectary here.